-$$L + H + D = 1. \tag{1}$$
+$$L + H + D = 1.
+(1)$$

-In this section 2, we assume that children require care for the full unit of time and that there is no private childcare available.
-Hence, children's time is shared between domestic childcare, Dand time spent with a public childcare provider (nursery), N:
+In Section 2, we assume that children require care for the full unit of time and that there is no private childcare available.
+Hence, children's time is shared between domestic childcare, D and time spent with a public childcare provider (nursery), N:

-$$D + N = 1. \tag{2}$$
+$$D + N = 1.
+(2)$$

 Preferences and heterogeneity Denote each household by i.
-We assume that utility is quasi-linear in consumption C and heterogenous across households i: $C + u_i(L, D)$.11 The quasi
+We assume that utility is quasi-linear in consumption C and heterogenous across households i: $C + u_i(L, D)$ .
+The quasi-linearity implies that childcare and labor supply decisions only depend on relative prices but not on wealth.
+We make this assumption here for simplicity to better single out the most important

-10For recent evidence for Germany that in particular children with weak parental background benefit from public childcare, see Busse and Gathmann (2020) and Cornelissen et al. (2018).
+&lt;sup>12For recent evidence for Germany that in particular children with weak parental background benefit from public childcare, see Busse and Gathmann (2020) and Cornelissen et al. (2018).
 Their findings on how short-term outcomes of public childcare attendance vary with parental income are consistent with the long-term effects of childcare subsidies in Havnes and Mogstad (2015).
 The latter authors also consider a setting where the quality of childcare institutions is rather homogeneous.

-11The term $u_i(L,D)$ may capture the parents' utility derived from leisure L and time with their children D and an 'altruistic' term representing the household caring for the child's enjoyment of their time with their linearity implies that childcare and labor supply decisions only depend on relative prices but not on wealth.
-We make this assumption here for simplicity to better single out the most important forces, as is often done in the optimal tax literature.
+&lt;sup>13The term $u_i(L, D)$ may capture the parents' utility derived from leisure L and time with their children D and an 'altruistic' term which, e.g., captures the impact that the form of care has on the later earnings of their children and therefore ultimately utility of their children.
+We do not make any a priori assumptions about altruism and also allow it to be heterogeneous across families.

+forces, as is often done in the optimal tax literature.
 In our dynamic structural model, however, we will consider a utility function with income effects.

-Besides preferences, households differ in their wages $(w{f,i}, w{m,i})$, where subscripts f and m denote female and male.
-Household income is defined as $y_i = w{f,i}H_i + w{m,i}$.
+Besides preferences, households differ in their wages $(w{f,i}, w{m,i})$ , where subscripts f and m denote female and male.
+Household income is defined as $y_i = w{f,i}H_i + w{m,i}$ .

-Public policies Public childcare is available at price $\mathcal{K} - s(y_i)$ per unit. \mathcal{K} represent the cost per unit of childcare and $s(y_i)$ is the subsidy per unit of childcare, which depends on household income y_i .
-Further, households pay taxes according to a nonlinear tax schedule based on household income $T(y_i)$.
+Public policies Public childcare is available at price $K - s(y_i)$ per unit.
+K represent the cost per unit of childcare and $s(y_i)$ is the subsidy per unit of childcare, which depends on household income $y_i$ .
+Further, households face a nonlinear tax and transfer system $T(y_i)$ . $T(y_i)$ can be negative which reflects that the household is a transfer recipient.
+Note that this also incorporates child-dependent policies that do not depend on the mode of childcare, e.g., the child component of a welfare benefit or child tax credits.
+Since all households have exactly one child in this first model, this child-dependence does not show up in $T(y_i)$ .